 7. Close Tabs

 Be honest — how many tabs do you have open right now?
 The more tabs you have open, the quicker you’ll max out your internet speed.
 If you have a fast connection, a few tabs won’t be a problem but if you’re only paying for a few megabytes, your problem could be simply trying to do too many things at once.

-Cleaning the hard drive so it's at most 85 percent full will help not only your browsing speed, but performance overall.
-Besides cleaning your Mac drive, here's a few more MacBook Pro speed tricks you can use to improve performance overall.
+Cleaning the hard drive so it’s at most 85 percent full will help not only your browsing speed but the performance overall.
+Besides cleaning your Mac drive, here are a few more tricks to speed up MacBook Pro speed.

 Hillary is a technology writer and photographer based in Michigan.
 While her favorite tech brands are Apple and Nikon, she enjoys exploring all but the most frustrating new devices.